I love mulled red wine: the comforting scents of orange and cinnamon,

 away.
 Given that, I don't know why I don't reach to make it in the spring or the autumn, when the nights can be decidedly nippy.
 For some reason, I find that mulled wine only comes into its own in the middle of winter, when the evenings are dark as well as chilly, and I want nothing more than to curl up in front of the fire.

-If you're going to treat yourself to a mug of mulled wine, make sure you choose a good red wine as a base, something rich and spicy.
+If you're going to treat yourself to a mug of mulled wine, make sure you choose a decent red wine.
+Something rich and spicy.
 My favourite choice is Cabernet Sauvignon, with a good Rioja a close second.

 You may not always find this in other recipes, but I like a base of strong tea for my mulled wine.
 I find it gives a deeper flavour to the finished product.
 English Breakfast tea or Kenya tea make a good, full-flavoured base, but you can use any black tea that you like.